MatthewWooQueens/SocialMediaReact/README.md

 <br>
 Added client side and server side validation of email and password

-# Current TODO
+# Todo
-## Frontend
-~~Add Signup and Login Pages~~
+- Pagination of threads and comments
+- Light and dark theme toggle

-Add Profile page
+- Profile page
-Add Navbar buttons
-Add single thread page
+- Individual thread page
-Restrict homepaage to loading 10 threads at a time

-## Backend
-Update api when needed
+- Thread post
+- Logout
+- Like and dislike buttons